dlrjsldlfma/xiangdangsheng/_posts/2019-03-31-god-and-your-vision.md

 	pajamas, I was prepared to completely detach myself from everything and everyone I knew.
-Despite my belief that school was exactly where I needed to be, God spoke to me in that moment and said ''You don't have to stay at school.''
-God would have it that I step away from school to be equipped for a greater purpose.
+Despite my belief that school was exactly where I needed to be, God spoke to me in that moment and said &ldquo;You don&rsquo;t have to stay at school.&rdquo; God would have it that I step away from school to be equipped for a greater purpose.
 </p>

 <p>